REFLECTIVE SINGLE-PLY ROOF MEMBRANES ARE EXPECTED TO GAIN A SIGNIFICANT SHARE OF THE MARKET IN THE COMING YEARS.

 Across all segments of the waterproofing industry, green waterproofing products-- meaning those that are recyclable, low-VOC, or rubber/polymer-based instead of asphalt/solvent-based--are doing relatively better than those that aren't.

 Many counties, municipalities, and townships cater to those who value green or sustainable construction.
-Manufacturers are seeking materials that are more sustainable, less toxic, and discourage mold growth.
+Manufacturers are seeking more sustainable, less toxic materials, and discourage mold growth.
 This is a popular trend for homeowners, but it's also of interest to commercial clients.
 It is a common question that many people ask, and they insist on it.

-The growing emphasis on long-term, life-cycle costs is favorable to waterproofing contractors who focus on quality and craftsmanship.
-The green/sustainable building movement will give environmentally-friendly products an edge.
+The growing emphasis on long-term, life-cycle costs favors waterproofing contractors who focus on quality and craftsmanship.
+The green/sustainable building movement will give environmentally friendly products an edge.

 Roof coatings eliminate the need to tear off and replace aging roofs, extending their life by 10 or 15 years.